Multi-Hop Fact Checking of Political Claims: Models

-For the evidence prediction task, we choose $k$ most important sentences, as ranked by the second linear layer.
-In our experiments, we set $k=6$, since this is the average number of evidence sentences selected by a single annotator.
+The first layer predicts the veracity of the claim given a particular node $\tau$ by using the contextual representation of the ``[CLS]'' token, located at the first position (Eq.~\ref{eq:lone}).
+The second feed-forward layer learns the importance of each node in the graph (Eq.~\ref{eq:ltwo}).
+The outputs of these two layers are combined for the final label prediction (Eq.~\ref{eq:final}).
+For evidence prediction, we choose $k$ most important sentences, as ranked by the second linear layer.
+In our experiments, we set $k=6$ since this is the average number of evidence sentences selected by a single annotator.
+The implementation of the feed-forward prediction layers is the same as in Transformer-XH, described below, and can be viewed as an ablation of Transformer-XH removing the eXtra Hop attention layers.

-\textbf{Transformer-XH}.
-Following previous work on applying Transformer-XH to FEVER \citep{trans-xh}, we encode node representations as described for the BERT model and construct a fully connected graph with them.
+\paragraph{Transformer-XH.} Transformer-XH is a good candidate for a multi-hop model for our setup as it has previously achieved the best multi-hop evidence retrieval results on FEVER.
+It is also inspired by and improves over other multi-hop architectures~\citep{kgat,zhou-etal-2019-gear}, and we conjecture that the results should be generalisable for its predecessors as well.
+Not least, its architecture allows for ablation studies of the multi-hop mechanism.
+Following previous work on applying Transformer-XH to FEVER \citep{trans-xh}, we encode node representations as with the BERT model and construct a fully connected graph with them.
 Transformer-XH uses eXtra hop attention layers to enable information sharing between the nodes.
 An eXtra hop attention layer is a Graph Attention layer (GAT) \citep{gat}, which receives as input a graph $\{X, E\}$ of all evidence nodes $X$ and the edges between them $E$, where the edges encode the attention between two nodes in the graph.
 Each eXtra hop layer computes the attention between a node and its neighbors, which corresponds to one hop of reasoning across nodes.
 Transformer-XH applies L eXtra hop layers to the BERT node encodings $H_0$, which results in new representations $H_L$ that encode the information shared between the nodes, unlike BERT, which encodes each input sentence separately.
-We use three eXtra hop layers as in \cite{trans-xh}, which corresponds to three-hop reasoning and we experiment with varying the number of hops.
+We use three eXtra hop layers as in \citep{trans-xh}, which corresponds to three-hop reasoning, and we experiment with varying the number of hops.
 The representations $H_L$ are passed to the final two linear layers for label and evidence prediction as in BERT.
 The final prediction of the veracity label $p(y^{L}|\{X, E\})$ now can also leverage information exchanged in multiple hops between the nodes through the edges $E$ between them.